JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 <h4>The base definition</h4>

 This is the core of UTS: a schema defining named types using primitives and composites.
-In my mind's eye it would look similar to a GraphQL typedef schema.
-As a graph-structured schema, it is also not unlike a relational database schema where table and columns follow a Table-per-Type structure.
+It may look similar to a GraphQL typedef schema.
+As a graph-structured schema, it is not unlike a relational database schema where table and columns follow a Table-per-Type structure.

 Type inheritance is not directly supported, because UTS is not conceived as a way to classify types in terms of is-a relationships.
-UTS would support type extension as a convenient shorthand to reduce redundancy in definitions, but extension would not imply is-a classification, though a language implementation could interpret it as such.
+UTS would support type extension as a convenient shorthand to reduce redundancy in definitions, but extension would not imply is-a classification, though a dialect implementation could interpret it as such.

 <h4>Domain extensions</h4>